Vietnamese art: Late Classical art

 Vietnamese art and ceramics during this period of independence (approximately 10th to 15th centuries) flourished.
 The ceramics from this period were thought to have been largely influenced by both ancient native styles and the Tang and later Song dynasty's art, including applying the "three colors" concept to its ceramics.
 Chinese-influenced philosophies adopted by the Vietnamese such as Confucianism, Mahayana Buddhism and Taoism all had a lasting impression on Vietnamese art.
 Some also claim there are small traces of Cham influences to be found as well.

 The Lý dynasty, beginning in the 11th century is viewed specifically as the golden age of Vietnamese art, and its ceramics became famous across East and Southeast Asia.
-The Lý dynasty also saw the construction of many of Vietnam's landmark structures, including the Temple of Literature, One-pillar pagoda, and Quỳnh Lâm pagoda.
+The Lý dynasty also saw the construction of many of Vietnam's landmark structures, including the Temple of Literature, One Pillar Pagoda, and Quỳnh Lâm Temple.
 The Trần dynasty that immediately followed in the 13th century saw a more subdued approach to art.